juhalehtonen/elm-playground/README.md

 # Elm playground

-This repo contains code and notes from my February 2018 learning day under the GraphQL topic.
+This repo contains code and notes from my February 2018 learning day about [Elm](http://elm-lang.org/).
 A learning day is a day-a-month event here at [Evermade](https://www.evermade.fi) where each developer can pick a topic of their interest and spend a full day on learning the technology as they best see fit.
 The only requirement is that the developer produces enough notes and code to be able to share their learnings onwards to fellow developers and co-workers.

 ## The picshare app